johlym/wxlistener/README.md

 - **JSON or text output** - Machine-readable or human-friendly
 - **Continuous monitoring** - Poll at regular intervals (default: 5 seconds)
 - **Web interface** - Real-time browser dashboard with WebSocket updates
+- **Database support** - Store data in PostgreSQL or MySQL databases
 - **Supports all GW1000/GW2000 devices** - Compatible with Ecowitt Gateway API
 - **Docker support** - Run in containers for easy deployment